The Life of the True Church

 - St. Charles Borromeo and the Church's pastoral seriousness about Confirmation.

-- Consistent Catholic teaching on the gifts of the Holy Ghost, spiritual combat, and sacramental fortitude.
+- Roman Catechism and approved Catholic teaching on the gifts of the Holy Ghost, spiritual combat, and sacramental fortitude.